rsmmr/hilti/hilti/doc/internals/extending.rst

    - If your type is a ~~ValueType, you must define a function that returns an LLVM value suitable for initializing instances with a default value.
-(Obviouslu, this value should obviously with what you specificy in ``_doc_type_description``, see above).
+(Obviously, this value should obviously with what you specificy in ``_doc_type_description``, see above).
      The function must be decorated with ~~llvmDefaultValue.